Skip to content

 Toilet Safety Rails

 Using the toilet becomes increasingly difficult with decreased energy, coordination, and strength, but performing this task is essential for maintaining independence and good hygiene at home.
-Some of the most difficult challenges faced in the bathroom involve getting on and off the toilet and actually getting to the restroom on time in a safely manner.
+Some of the most difficult challenges faced in the bathroom involve getting on and off the toilet and actually getting to the restroom on time in a safe manner.
 Here are some things that can help.

 Transferring On & Off the Toilet